tailcallhq/tailcall/tests/execution/yaml-nested-unions.md

+---
+skip: true
+---

-# Using Union types in yaml config
+# Using union types inside other union types

+TODO: doesn't work yet with union of unions

 ```yml @config
 schema: